 I also adore this story because it is romantic, thrilling, and completely absorbing.
 Even at 329 pages, the novel is far too short.
 Happily, Diana Wynne Jones follows up Howl’s Moving Castle with Castle in the Air (1990) and a brand new book featuring Sophie and Howl (House of Many Ways) is due out in May of 2008.

-Possible Pairings: Pride and Prejudice by Jane Austen, Plain Kate by Erin Bow, Blackfin Sky by Kat Ellis, Princess of the Midnight Ball by Jessica Day George, A Creature of Moonlight by Rebecca Hahn, The Paper Magician by Charlie N. Holmberg, A Thousand Nights by E. K. Johnston, Enchanted by Alethea Kontis, The Keeper of the Mist by Rachel Neumeier, Sabriel by Garth Nix, Uprooted by Naomi Novik, Vassa in the Night by Sarah Porter, The Scorpio Races by Maggie Stiefvater, The Accidental Highwayman by Ben Tripp, The Thief by Megan Whalen Turner, Leviathan by Scott Westefeld, Illusions of Fate by Kiersten White, Sorcery and Cecelia by Patricia C. Wrede and Caroline Stevermer, Howl’s Moving Castle (movie)
+Possible Pairings: Pride and Prejudice by Jane Austen, Plain Kate by Erin Bow, Blackfin Sky by Kat Ellis, Princess of the Midnight Ball by Jessica Day George, A Creature of Moonlight by Rebecca Hahn, The Paper Magician by Charlie N. Holmberg, A Thousand Nights by E. K. Johnston, Enchanted by Alethea Kontis, The Keeper of the Mist by Rachel Neumeier, Sabriel by Garth Nix, Spinning Silver by Naomi Novik, Vassa in the Night by Sarah Porter, The Scorpio Races by Maggie Stiefvater, The Accidental Highwayman by Ben Tripp, The Thief by Megan Whalen Turner, Leviathan by Scott Westefeld, Illusions of Fate by Kiersten White, Sorcery and Cecelia by Patricia C. Wrede and Caroline Stevermer, Howl’s Moving Castle (movie)